graphql-java/graphql-java-page/versioned_docs/version-v21/limits.md

 ## Instrumentation
 Beyond parser level limits, graphql-java provides instrumentation to manage query complexity:

+**MaxQueryComplexityInstrumentation:** Limits the complexity of a query to prevent excessive resource usage.
+[See example on the Instrumentation page](/documentation/master/instrumentation#query-complexity-instrumentation).

 **MaxQueryDepthInstrumentation:** Limits the depth of a query to prevent overly complex queries.

-**MaxQueryComplexityInstrumentation:** Limits the complexity of a query to prevent excessive resource usage.
+[See example on the Instrumentation page](/documentation/master/instrumentation#query-depth-instrumentation)